Skip to main content

 balance_probabilities does not always help.
 In some cases it can balance predictions at the cost of overall predictive power.
 Test both settings.

-n_estimators controls the number of ensemble members (default 8).
+n_estimators controls the number of ensemble members.
 Each estimator uses a different preprocessing configuration, contributing to ensemble diversity and robustness.
-By default (auto_scale_n_estimators=True), TabPFN automatically increases n_estimators on wide datasets to ensure full feature coverage — the actual count is capped at 32.
-To use exactly the number you specify without any auto-scaling, set auto_scale_n_estimators=False:
+By default (n_estimators="auto"), TabPFN starts from 8 estimators and automatically increases the count on wide datasets to ensure full feature coverage — the auto-scaled count is capped at 32.
+To use exactly the number you specify without any auto-scaling, pass an explicit integer.
+An explicit value is never auto-scaled; TabPFN warns at fit time if it is too small for every feature to be covered.